 An agency freelancer's non-agency contracts with a client, whether as a non-exclusive independent or prior to joining the agency, will not count towards the agency's lifetime billings with that client.

 Rounding Estimated Earnings

-Anytime you see the rate calculator, it will estimate what you’ll earn (net take-home pay after fees) to help you bid accordingly.
-We say “estimated” because rounding may occur when the hours are invoiced (see examples below).
-We charge the client the exact billing rate you enter.
-Sometimes the resulting fee is a number with more than 2 decimal points that must be rounded to the nearest cent with each transaction.
+The rate calculator estimates your net take-home pay after fees to assist you in bidding accordingly.
+We charge the client the exact billing rate you enter, but sometimes the resulting fee is a number with more than two decimal points that must be rounded to the nearest cent with each transaction.

 Example Fee Calculations

 Rounding results in earnings slightly less than estimated